xzuyn/musubi-tuner/README.md

     - A bug in masking during FLF2V inference in `wan_generate_video.py` has been fixed.
 Thanks to LittleNyima for [PR #548](https://github.com/kohya-ss/musubi-tuner/pull/548).
     - The loading speed of `.safetensors` files has been improved.
 See [PR #556](https://github.com/kohya-ss/musubi-tuner/pull/556).
         - Model loading can be up to 1.5 times faster.

-- September 8, 2025
-    - Code analysis with ruff has been introduced, and [contribution guidelines](./CONTRIBUTING.md) have been added.
-        - Thanks to arledesma for [Issue #524](https://github.com/kohya-ss/musubi-tuner/issues/524) and [PR #538](https://github.com/kohya-ss/musubi-tuner/pull/538).
-    - Activation CPU offloading has been added.
-See [PR #537](https://github.com/kohya-ss/musubi-tuner/pull/537).
-        - This can be used in combination with block swap.
-        - This can reduce VRAM usage, especially when training long videos or large batch sizes.
-Combining it with block swap may enable training that was previously not possible.
-        - See the PR and [HunyuanVideo documentation](./docs/hunyuan_video.md#memory-optimization) for details.

 ### Releases